NimaiMalle/monodir/README.md

 ```
 This script exists to check if, within a single workspace, there are multiple packages using different pinned or static versions of the same package.
 This is a no-no.

-## Learnings

-- In each workspace directory:
-    - Use ranged versions as desired in any workspace-shared packages.
-    - Use static pinned versions in any workspace applications.  ("Applications" are never used in dependencies of other packages.)
-- Packages in the top-level `common` directory are meant to be available to all project workspaces
-    - These "global" packages will always use the exact versions of dependencies as resolved when yarn install was run
-    - Even when a ranged version is specified, the resolution of that ranged version is fixed when `yarn install` is run in the package' directory

 ## License